gsalucci/streamplatform/README.md

 # All-in-one Streaming Platform
-All-in-one RTMP/HLS streaming platform easily deploayble via docker/caprover Includes NGINX configuration for optimal RTMP/HLS streaming, backend HTTP/WebSocket server to allow comunication from NGINX to the frontend, and realtime chat capabilities.
+All-in-one RTMP/HLS streaming platform with adaptive bitrate easily deploayble via docker/caprover Includes NGINX configuration for optimal RTMP/HLS streaming, backend HTTP/WebSocket server to allow comunication from NGINX to the frontend, and realtime (moderatable) chat capabilities.

 # Deployment

+## Docker
 This application is designed to be deployed via [docker](https://docs.docker.com/install/), using the included `Dockerfile`

 First step is to clone the repo and edit the file inside `/path/to/repo/frontend` named `.env.production`